 Questions regarding Property Maintenance liens may be directed to the Office of Management and Budget, Accounts Receivable Division at (502) 574-3430.
 For third party liens, you will need to contact those entities directly for resolution.
 It is highly recommended you do this research prior to purchasing the property.

 Facade improvements and other local loans

-Louisville Metro Office of Housing Community Development offers a variety of programs of local and federal funding for the creation of quality, affordable housing units across the community.
+Louisville Metro Office of Housing offers a variety of programs of local and federal funding for the creation of quality, affordable housing units across the community.
 Affordable housing developers can find funding through Louisville CARES and the Affordable Housing Trust Fund.

 The state also offers a wide variety of incentive programs administered by the Kentucky Economic Development Finance Authority (KEDFA).
 Information on these programs can be found here.
 Louisville Metro Economic Development staff can also be an invaluable resource in working with these programs as well.